-Jurisdiction and Nexus: The latest interpretations by the states and the Multistate Tax Commission of Wrigley and Quill.
+Jurisdiction and Nexus: The latest interpretations by the states and the Multistate Tax Commission of what constitutes nexus for state income tax purposes.
+Efforts by the MTC to revise its Statement on Public Law 86-272.
 State tax treatment of passive investment companies, financial institutions, service companies, credit card and Internet activities.
-Effect of having sales reps working at home, officers residing in-state, deliveries in company and third-party trucks, leased or mobile property, in-state affiliates, and other in-state activities.
+Effect of having employees work from home before and during Covid, officers residing in-state, deliveries in company and third-party trucks, leased or mobile property, in-state affiliates, and other in-state activities.
 Impact of voluntarily registering to do business in a state.
-Nexus standards under newly revised state tax systems such as the Ohio CAT, Texas Margin Tax and Michigan Business Tax.
+The growing use of economic nexus standards and their application in the income tax arena.
+Potential effect of the Wayfair decision.
 Planning ideas for minimizing state income taxes.

 The Unitary Concept: An analysis of current cases interpreting the extent of a state’s authority to apply the unitary concept in its many forms, e.g., domestic, worldwide, water’s edge combination.
 Unique statutory and regulatory definitions.
 The MTC approach.
-Legislative developments.
+The latest states to adopt combined reporting.
+Application of the unitary concept to non-income taxes.
 Structuring business to best take advantage of unitary reporting.
-Application of the unitary concept to non-income taxes.

-Apportionment Factors: Characterizing business activities for purposes of apportionment.
-Does the company sell tangibles, intangibles, services, mixed products or a combination?
-Sourcing issues and methods.
-Treatment of installment, intercompany, cross-border, drop shipment and dock sales; investment activities.
-Apportioning the income of service providers and specialized industries.
-What’s new in the Joyce/Finnigan controversy?
-Proving distortion to obtain relief from unfair apportionment.
-Update on MTC proposal to revise UDITPA apportionment rules.
+Cost of Performance Versus Market Sourcing and Other Apportionment Issues: Characterizing business activities for purposes of apportionment.
+Does the company sell tangibles, intangibles, services, mixed products, or a combination?
+Discussion of sourcing issues and methods, including cost of performance and market sourcing.
+Treatment of installment, intercompany, drop shipment and dock sales; investment activities, service providers and specialized industries.
+Recent challenges to throwback and throwout rules, including the latest in the Joyce/Finnigan controversy and the Pfizer/Whirlpool case.
+The increasing adoption of single factor sales formulas and what it means to multistate taxpayers.
+Proving distortion to obtain Section 18 alternative apportionment.

 Flow-Through Entities and Their Owners: Nexus,